SteveDog16/Spotify_Analytics/README.md

 - Scipy
 - Statsmodels

+  ## Key Features
+- **Data Exploration**: Examined the Spotify dataset to understand the distribution and characteristics of musical attributes.
+- **Regression Analysis**: Investigated the impact of major and minor modes and spoken words on the danceability and energy levels of tracks using Ordinary Least Squares (OLS) regression analysis.
+- **Hypothesis Testing**: Performed t-tests to assess the effect of music mode on danceability and energy levels, and to evaluate the influence of loudness intensity on both acoustic and non-acoustic tracks for statistical significance.
+- **Correlation Analysis**: Explored correlations between musical attributes using Pearson’s correlation coefficient to identify the strength and direction of relationships between two variables.
+- **Visualizations**: Visualized findings using scatter plots, hexbin plots, joint plots, regression plots, box plots, and heatmaps to effectively convey and interpret the results.

 ## Notebook Description
 - **Spotify Musical Attributes Analytics**: Title of the Jupyter Notebook file
 - **Quick Data Overview**: Quick examination of the dataset